ThiagoJMartins/NotesAres/README.md

 If you want to try the notepad locally, follow these steps:

-1. Clone this repository.
+1. Clone the repository: `git clone https://github.com/ThiagoJMartins/NotesAres.git`
 2. Open the `index.html` file in your web browser.

 ## Usage

-To use the notepad, simply visit [https://notesAres.github.io](https://notesAres.github.io) and start taking your notes.
+To use the notepad, simply visit [https://notesAres.netlify.app](https://notesAres.netlify.app) and start taking your notes.
 You can also edit and delete notes as needed.

 ## Technologies Used